encode/django-rest-framework/docs/tutorial/6-resource-orientated-projects.md

+# Tutorial 6 - Resources

-In REST framework Resources classes are just View classes that don't have any handler methods bound to them.
-This allows us to seperate out the behaviour of the classes from how that behaviour should be bound to a set of URLs.
+Resource classes are just View classes that don't have any handler methods bound to them.
+The actions on a resource are defined,

-For instance, given our serializers

-serializers.py

-    class BlogPostSerializer(URLModelSerializer):
-        class Meta:
-            model = BlogPost

-    class CommentSerializer(URLModelSerializer):
-        class Meta:
-            model = Comment
+This allows us to:

+* Encapsulate common behaviour accross a class of views, in a single Resource class.
+* Seperate out the actions of a Resource from the specfics of how those actions should be bound to a particular set of URLs.

+## Refactoring to use Resources, not Views

-We can re-write our 4 sets of views into something more compact...
+For instance, we can re-write our 4 sets of views into something more compact...

 resources.py